IbaiBuR/PgnStats/README.md

 # Usage (from cmd)

-To use this tool you need a commented pgn file which includes the PlyCount tag and the GameDuration tag too, because if not if wont get those two stats!
+To use this tool you need a commented pgn file which includes the PlyCount tag and the GameDuration tag too, because if not it wont get those two stats!

 The command you need to apply is:<p>